 Our Plan at Data Interchange to Change EDI and Supply Chain Management

 In the past year, the business world has undergone significant changes, and Electronic Data Interchange (EDI) has been changing along with it.
-For savvy businesses, 2021 presents an opportunity to rethink processes and reimagine the possibilities, particularly when it comes to supply chain sustainability.
+For savvy businesses, this year presents an opportunity to rethink processes and reimagine the possibilities, particularly when it comes to supply chain sustainability.
 Rethinking your relationship to EDI is a great place to start.

 At Data Interchange, we’ve spent more than three decades helping businesses improve supply chain management (SCM) using EDI.
 In this blog, we will explain our approach to changing EDI and describe how this new strategy can transform your business and supply chain outcomes.
 By making EDI more accessible, companies can centre themselves around their supply chain and gain a competitive advantage.
 Let’s begin.

 How EDI-as-a-Service improves supply chains and delivers business outcomes

 Although EDI is a 20th-century idea, it’s recently undergone a number of 21st-century changes.
 Most notably, an increasing number of cloud-based tools and management services have been introduced to the market.
 These easy-to-use tools reduce barriers to entry — particularly for smaller businesses and those lacking in-house EDI skills — and they can accelerate the deployment of an EDI system, even within complex supply chain environments, while improving its efficacy.